nsg/immich-distribution/docs/docs/install.md

 ![](/assets/immich-loading.png){ align=right .img-scale }

 If you installed immich-distribution to a server with the IP `192.168.1.10` open a browser and navigate to `http://192.168.1.10`.
-The stack can take up to a minute to fully start, especially the machine learning components are slow to start.
+The services can take up to a minute to fully start, especially the machine learning components are slow.

-See the official [Post Install Steps](https://immich.app/docs/install/post-install) will guide you to setup your account, and configure your mobile application.
+The official [Post Install Steps](https://immich.app/docs/install/post-install) will guide you to setup your account, and how to configure your mobile application.

 If this installation is exposed to the public internet I stronly suggest that you set up [https](/configuration/https) and read the [security](/configuration/security) section.